 Next we need Unity's

-OnDisable methods which we use to start and stop recording packets which contain our gesture.
+OnDisable method which we use to stop recording packets which contain our gesture.

 Since we have a serializer now we also need a deserializer which helps us deserializing the received packets.

 Thus our next task is to implement this function.